Where do you hide your passwords?

 The secure notebook: The password manager

 A password manager is of course the best way to manage passwords.
 As the name suggests, password managers are programs that allow passwords to be stored and managed securely.
 Simple password managers are usually already known locally from your internet browser, which usually allow you to save passwords on the device you are using.
 However, such password managers are usually not particularly secure and are not protected by a master password by default.
 Local password managers also have the problem that they cannot be accessed via the internet.
 In the worst case scenario, password managers can also be hacked.
-Stealware or spyware, for example, can then be programmed in such a way that local password managers can also be read.
+Stealer Malware or spyware, for example, can then be programmed in such a way that local password managers can also be read.
 This is particularly dangerous because password managers not only store passwords, but also the associated email addresses and the services you have registered for.

 There are now also online solutions for password managers that work without the need to constantly enter a master password and allow passwords to be managed externally.
 Our partner heylogin, for example, offers a password manager that can be accessed from anywhere without a master password.